Danny-Engelman/ITpings/README.md

 ## Why ITpings was created

-I received my The Things Network (TTN) Gateway and 2 handfull of TTN Nodes late december 2017;
+My (TTN) The Things Network Gateway and 2 handfull of TTN Nodes arrived late december 2017;
-and spent the Holidays playing with all Software related technologies.
+so spent the Holidays playing with all Software related technologies.

 I have been a script kiddie since learning BASIC in the late 70s, hardware just is not my _**thing**_